🔊

 Engine Quality Cost Offline?
 Notes

-Microsoft AI TTS★★★☆☆Free (Clearly Reader)NoUsed by Clearly Reader and MS Edge TTS
+Microsoft AI TTS★★★☆☆Free (Clearly Reader)NoUsed by Clearly Reader, MS Edge TTS, Narravo

 Browser Web Speech API★★☆☆☆FreeYesVaries by OS/browser, often robotic